MasonPride/League-Manager-Database/README.md

    ```

 2. **Enviornment Variables**
-   Creat a `.env` file in the root of the project directory, and populate the env variables with the correct parameters.
+   - Create a `.env` file in the root of the project directory, and populate the env variables with the correct parameters.
 An env.sample file is given.

 3. **Flask Server**

-   To run the Flask server
+     - To run the Flask server:

    ```bash
    python -m flask run